 - (a) Applicability.
-Replacement of trees in the minimum required landscape areas, as determined by this section, must occur under the following conditions: - (1) To establish the minimum tree density requirements for the site. - (2) Where grading occurs outside the buildable area of the lot. - (3) If the buildable area of the lot leaves no protected zone. - (4) If no trees are present within an existing protected zone. - (5) Where specimen trees or specimen stands of trees within the buildable portion of the lot are to be removed. - (6) Where specimen trees or specimen stands of trees, and trees within otherwise designated tree protective zones have been irreparably damaged or removed through development or construction activities. - (b) Replacement quantity. - (1) Except as specified for single-family residential lots in subsection (b)(2), the quantity of replacement trees on a site must be sufficient to produce a total site tree density factor of no less than 20 density units per acre (Note: the terms unit and tree are not interchangeable).
+Replacement of trees in the minimum required landscape areas, as determined by this section, must occur under the following conditions: - (1) To establish the minimum tree density requirements for the site. - (2) Where grading occurs outside the buildable area of the lot. - (3) If the buildable area of the lot leaves no protected zone. - (4) If no trees are present within an existing protected zone.

+- (5) Where specimen trees or specimen stands of trees within the buildable portion of the lot are to be removed. - (6) Where specimen trees or specimen stands of trees, and trees within otherwise designated tree protective zones have been irreparably damaged or removed through development or construction activities. - (b) Replacement quantity. - (1) Except as specified for single-family residential lots in subsection (b)(2), the quantity of replacement trees on a site must be sufficient to produce a total site tree density factor of no less than 20 density units per acre (Note: the terms unit and tree are not interchangeable).
 Procedures for determining the site density requirements and the subsequent tree replacement requirements are provided in appendix A. A required buffer or trees located in the floodplain may not be counted towards tree density.
-Understory trees may constitute no more than 25 percent of the required replacement trees, but lots smaller than 8,000 square feet in area are exempt from this limit. - (2) Not including trees that are located within the 75-foot stream buffer, take following number of overstory trees must be planted or preserved on all single-family residential lots developed in the city:
+Understory trees may constitute no more than 25 percent of the required replacement trees, but lots smaller than 8,000 square feet in area are exempt from this limit. - (2) The following number of trees must be planted or preserved on all single-family residential lots developed in the city:

 Lot Size Number of Required Trees

 ≤8,000 square feet 1 tree

-8,001 to 15,000 square feet 32-trees
+8,001 to 15,000 square feet 2 trees

-15,001 to 20,000 square feet 43-trees
+15,001 to 20,000 square feet 3 trees

-20,001 to 25,000 square feet 5 4-trees
+20,001 to 25,000 square feet 4 trees

-25,001 to 30,000 square feet 6 5-trees
+25,001 to 30,000 square feet 5 trees

 ≥30,001 square feet 1 tree per 5,000 square feet of lot size